 The Antwerp Gender and Sexuality Studies Network cherishes the diversity of this field, in terms of disciplinary context, theoretical frameworks, conceptualisations and categorisations, as well as methodological approaches to study them.
 It aims to create an open environment for knowledge exchange, not limiting the field in disciplinary terms nor in terms of social and identity categories, as symbolised in our acronym, A*.

 Our aim is to create connections, exchange knowledge, and generate new initiatives, be it in research, education, or society at large.
-Beside bringing together and promoting research and activities initiated by individual researchers, our aim is to also set up new activities and collaborations.
-While constituted of researchers formally attached to the University of Antwerp, we welcome proposals to collaborate from outside the institution, be it in the form of PhD supervision, joint projects, publications or events.
+Besides bringing together and promoting research and activities initiated by individual researchers, our aim is to also set up new activities and collaborations.

 A* is also connected to the LGBTQ Forum, a network uniting academics from all Flemish universities working on issues of sexuality with activists and public society representatives.